 Specifically, you can:

-- Reimburse your employees for costs related to their health care services
+- Reimburse your employees for costs related to their medical services.

-- Pay directly for your team’s health care services
+- Pay directly for your team’s health coverage.

-- Enroll in the “City Option,” which allows employees to use one of three benefits, including the Healthy San Francisco program and medical reimbursement accounts
+- Enroll in the “City Option,” which allows employees to use one of three benefits, including the Healthy San Francisco (HSF) program (which provides health care services to uninsured residents) and medical reimbursement accounts (MRAs).
+For the latter, your employer contribution will be deposited once the employee completes the SF Medical Reimbursement Account enrollment form.

 Who is considered a “covered employee?”